 How to Tell if AOL Mail is Official, or if it is AOL Email Fraud

-When AOL sends an important email to its users, they mark each message with a small blue AOL icon.
+When AOL sends an important email to its users, they mark each message with a slight blue AOL icon.
 The blue icon is located between the sender and the subject line.
 Below is what the blue icon looks like:

 Also, when you open an Official AOL email message, you’ll see the “Official Mail” banner at the top.